 - Add 250g of your leaven to a large mixing bowl

-- Pour in 710g H2O @ 82ºF (this is slightly warmer than usual for me, it’s cold in the house now) and mix with your hands until completely dissolved
+- Pour in 710g warm water and mix with your hands until completely dissolved

 - Add 800g white flour and 200g whole wheat flour and mix with your hand until all the dry flour is incorporated throughout

-- Cover your bowl with a towel and let autolyse for 40 minutes
+- Cover your bowl with a towel and let it autolyse for 40 minutes

 - Transfer your dough to a large bowl.
 Remember you'll be adding in a cup of sesame seeds so you'll need a bit more room than usual.
 Set your timer for 30 minutes

-After transferring use your thermometer to take the dough’s temperature (yes, stick it into the dough!).
-My final dough temp was 78º F. You really want your final dough temp, or DDT (desired dough temp) to be close to 78º F. I’ve noticed this is the “sweet spot” for my baking.
+After transferring use your thermometer to take the dough's temperature (yes, stick it into the dough!).
+My final dough temp was 78°F (25°C).
+You really want your final dough temp or DDT (desired dough temp) to be close to this.
+I've noticed this is the “sweet spot” for my baking.
 Take note of this temperature in your notebook for future reference and adjustment (you have been taking notes of each of these bakes, right?).

 Bulk Fermentation – 8:10am

-It’s really started to get cold out here and bulk fermentation times needed to be adjusted to accommodate.
+It's really started to get cold out here and bulk fermentation times needed to be adjusted to accommodate.
 Keep an eye on how your dough is developing and adjust your bulk times as necessary.
-Again, if your DDT was less than 78º F, you might need a longer bulk fermentation step.
+Again, if your DDT was less than 78°F (25°C), you might need a longer bulk fermentation step.